-For 2022, our NEOs were:
+For 2023, our NEOs were:

 - Charles M. Nifong, Jr. Mr. Nifong has served as our Chief Executive Officer and President since November 19, 2019. - Maura Topper Ms. Topper has served as our Chief Financial Officer since August 11, 2021, during which 90% of Ms. Topper's time was allocated to the Partnership. - David F. Hrinak Mr. Hrinak has served as our Executive Vice President of Wholesale from February 14, 2020 through January 19, 2022 and our Executive Vice President since January 20, 2022.
-During 2022, 95% of Mr. Hrinak's time was allocated to the Partnership. - Keenan D. Lynch Mr. Lynch has served as our General Counsel since February 24, 2020 and Chief Administrative Officer since January 20, 2022.
+During 2023, 95% of Mr. Hrinak's time was allocated to the Partnership. - Keenan D. Lynch Mr. Lynch has served as our General Counsel since February 24, 2020 and Chief Administrative Officer since January 20, 2022.
 He previously served as Corporate Secretary from November 19, 2019 through January 19, 2022.
-During 2022, 85% of Mr. Lynch's time was allocated to the Partnership. - Matthew Evan Naylor Mr. Naylor served as our Senior Vice President Retail from November 30, 2021 to November 18, 2022 and his employment ended on November 19, 2022.
+During 2023, 85% of Mr. Lynch's time was allocated to the Partnership. - Robert Brecker Mr. Brecker has served as our Executive Vice President of Operations of the Partnership's Subsidiaries since January 20, 2022, and was designated an executive officer of the Partnership's subsidiaries on April 20, 2023.
+During 2023, 95% of Mr. Brecker's time was allocated to the Partnership.

 The Partnership does not determine the compensation for its NEOs.
-For 2022, the compensation philosophy and practices of the Topper Group were used to determine the compensation of the NEOs and all compensation decisions were in the sole discretion of the Topper Group.
-The compensation philosophy and practices of the Topper Group were used to determine the total compensation of the NEOs and all compensation decisions were in the sole discretion.
+For 2023, the compensation philosophy and practices of the Topper Group were used to determine the compensation of the NEOs and all compensation decisions were in the sole discretion of the Topper Group.
+The compensation philosophy and practices of the Topper Group were used to determine the total compensation of the NEOs and all compensation decisions were in the sole discretion of the Topper Group.

-The compensation philosophies and practices of the Topper Group during 2022 are described below in this Compensation Discussion and Analysis, and the compensation actually awarded by the Topper Group to the NEOs for their services to the Partnership during 2022 is set out in the accompanying Summary Compensation Table and related compensation tables that follow this Compensation Discussion and Analysis.
+The compensation philosophies and practices of the Topper Group during 2023 are described below in this Compensation Discussion and Analysis, and the compensation actually awarded by the Topper Group to the NEOs for their services to the Partnership during 2023 is set out in the accompanying Summary Compensation Table and related compensation tables that follow this Compensation Discussion and Analysis.